Upperfoot/barclays-ts-tech-test/docs/THINKING.md

 ## Transactions

 Now that we have our Authentication, User Endpoints & Account Endpoints.
-Let's move forward to our Transactions, starting off with our tests of creating a Transaction
+Let's move forward to our Transactions, starting off with our tests of creating a Transaction.

+- Added Tests for Transaction & Balance Updating
+- Added Tests for simultaneous transactions to check if locking works (using Promise.all)
+- I've kept responses as pending on create transaction responses, so we can demonstrate a "async" processing of Transactions

+### 📅 27/06/2025 – Project Log - Transactions + Refactor + Final Tests

+Now we have Users, Accounts, Transactions (with Transactions/Locks) and Authentication all running, now is the time to do a bit of refactoring and scanning through to see any potential issues in our testing methodology, and to look at adding Idempotency to our transaction layer.